It’s challenging trying to manage your time at work, whether you work in an office or a warehouse.

 The trick is to establish priority tasks and then work on them one at a time.

-This way, you narrow your focus, which can ultimately help you concentrate better.
+This way, you narrow your focus, which can ultimately help you concentrate better and get more stuff done.
+Fact.

 3. Categorise Tasks and Assign Them to Different Days or Times